 Top 2.
 Make Sure the Wireless IP Camera Is Powered on

 Check if the power supply of the wireless IP camera is working properly.
 Make sure the power adapter is plugged into a working socket.
 If you get a battery powered wireless IP camera, check if the battery is still at work.
-Charge up the battery.
+Change or charge up the battery.

 Top 3.
 Ensure the Password Is Correct